hov1417/picotcpls/t/ipmininet/readme_for_figure_app_migration.md

   -oname ONAME  Output filename
 ```

-The converted tcpdump file, and the file tcpls_migration_goodput then needs to be feeded to the plot script.
+The converted tcpdump file named tcpls_migration_pruned.log, and the
+file tcpls_migration_goodput then needs to be feeded to the plot script.
+You can simply move them in pretty_plotify/results/ directory on the
+paper's repository.
+Do not forget to either edit the --event_at in
+plots.sh, or to call yourself plot_migration.py